NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 ```
 ![cd command](../images/02_cdDotDot.PNG?classes=border,shadow)

 The `..` after the cd command takes you one level up the filesystem tree.
 The output of `pwd` now shows we are back where we started.
-We began in the nuvi directory, moved down the tree into `Downloads` with `cd Downloads`, and then moved up the tree with `cd ..`.
+We began in the nuvi directory, moved down the tree into `Desktop` with `cd Desktop`, and then moved up the tree with `cd ..`.

 *Great job, next we'll look at how to explore the directories themselves.*